jraillard/parkndeploy/doc/step2_deploy_frontend.md

 This resource is offering tons of usefull [functionnalities](https://learn.microsoft.com/azure/static-web-apps/overview) but here we gonna stay simple : we just want to deploy our App on it.

-:bulb: For instance, we not gonna use [Preview environments](https://learn.microsoft.com/azure/static-web-apps/preview-environments) (but you can after this workshop if you are interested :smirk:).
+:bulb: For instance, we not gonna use [Preview environments](https://learn.microsoft.com/azure/static-web-apps/preview-environments) (but you can after this workshop if you are interested in :smirk:).

 Our new resource will be part of our previously created resource group, therefore our Azure infrastructure will look like this :

 ```
 tenant                                  <- no need to be provisionned (but authentication required ...)
     └── subscription                    <- no need to be provisionned (but authentication required ...)
-        └── resourceGroup
+        └── resourceGroup               <- already provisionned
-            ├── appServicePlan
+            ├── appServicePlan          <- already provisionned
-            |   └── appService
+            |   └── appService          <- already provisionned
             └── staticWebApp
 ```